-In accordance with SLC 7.60 of the Investment Services Rules for Investment Service Providers regulated by the MFSA, licence holders are required to disclose any regulatory breaches of standard licence conditions in this Annual Report.
-Accordingly, the Directors confirm that no breaches of the standard licence conditions and no other breach of regulatory requirements, which were subject to an administrative penalty or regulatory sanction, were reported.
+In accordance with Rule R4-5.3.5 of the Investment Services Rules for Investment Service Providers regulated by the MFSA, licence holders are required to disclose any regulatory breaches of the Rules or other regulatory requirements in this Annual Report.
+Accordingly, the Directors confirm that no breaches of the Rules and no other breach of regulatory requirements, which were subject to an administrative penalty or other regulatory sanction, were reported.